Table of Contents

 In Office 365 notification MC212361, Microsoft explains how tenant administrators can control Teams background effects on a per-user basis.
 Two changes are needed.
 First, a new setting (VideoFiltersMode) can be updated in Teams meeting policies to control which (if any) video effects are available to users.
 Policies can be updated now in preparation for a future update for the Teams client that will respect the setting.
 All current Teams clients support video filters.

 The available values for the VideoFiltersMode setting are:

 - BlurOnly: Background blur is available (but only if certain hardware conditions are met).

 - BlurAndDefaultBackgrounds: Background blur and the set of curated background images selected by Microsoft can be used (essentially, what happens today).

 - AllFilters: All filters are available, and the user can upload custom images.
 This is the default value for meeting policies.

 Some will doubt the need to control how people use background effects and say that they trust people to do the right thing.
 The default value of AllFilters means that people can continue to use background images without any restriction.
 Others will welcome the opportunity to exert control.
 For example, these organizations can set VideoFiltersMode to BlurAndDefaultBackgrounds to allow users to use blur and effects but not be able to upload new images through the GUI.
-We don’t know yet if this option will stop custom images being picked up if they are distributed to client workstations via group policy or other mechanisms.
 Figure 2 shows what happens when the meeting policy applied to an account only allows background blur to be chosen.